Gundog training holidays: what's the deal?

 Depending on the dogs' and handlers' experience, the time of year, and the weather forecast, the intermediate and advanced holidays will also include an off-site training session.

-I am very grateful to have permission to use two fantastic pieces of land.
-One is up the mountain with incredible panoramic views for the handlers, and the other is part of a large commercial shoot.
-Both allow the dogs to work in a more diverse range of terrain and provide the opportunity for more challenging training scenarios.
+I am very grateful to have permission to use fantastic pieces of land.
+The mountain ground with incredible panoramic views for the handlers, and is part of a large commercial shoot.
+This ground allows the dogs to work in a more diverse range of terrain and provide the opportunity for more challenging training scenarios.

 What level must my dog be at to come on a gundog training holiday?